-Now, during the years he was working on the Book of Mormon, Smith had several visions that dictated to him the structure of this new church.
+During the years he was working on the Book of Mormon, Smith had several visions that dictated to him the structure of this new church.
 He taught that the authority of the Christian church was lost because of corruption from the 2nd century to the 1820s.
 But now this authority had been restored, thanks to his “latter-day” revelations.
-Smith ordained elders to help lead the church and received a revelation that he himself was not just the founder of the church, but a prophet who would continue to receive revelations from
+Smith ordained elders to help lead the church and received a revelation that he was not just the founder of the church, but a prophet who would continue to receive revelations from God.

 Common Questions About Mormonism

 The Church of Jesus Christ of Latter-Day Saints was started in 1830 by Joseph Smith, based on a vision he saw while living in New York.